huggingface/leaderboards/docs/source/en/leaderboards/building_page.md

     }
 ```

-At this step, you should alread have some results displayed in the front end!
+At this step, you should already have some results displayed in the frontend!

 Any more model you want to add will need to have a file in request and one in result, following the same template as already present files.